Green Terror Football Camps

 Daley joined the Green Terror staff in 2009, bringing a wealth of football knowledge with him.

-Now in his fourth year on staff as defensive coordinator, Dailey’s first year produced a defensive first-team all-conference selection for the first time since 2006.
+Now in his sixth year on staff as defensive coordinator, Dailey’s first year produced a defensive first-team all-conference selection for the first time since 2006.
 His defensive scheme put pressure on opposing quarterbacks game-in and game-out, recording 32 sacks.

 Dailey spent seven years at the helm of the Firebirds organization that included leading Albany to the 1999 title.
 He also was named Coach of the Year that same season.